Key Takeaways

 If you or someone you care about is living with internalizing behaviors, know that you’re not alone.
 And you can learn to manage them with the right support.
 Often, these behaviors are tied to underlying mental health conditions, like depression or anxiety.
 And at Rula, we’re committed to making it easier to access support for these mental health concerns from the comfort of home.

 In just a few minutes, you can use our therapist-matching program to find a behavioral therapist or other provider who takes your insurance.
-From there, our teletherapy platform makes it easy to schedule your first appointment and begin receiving care as early as this week.
+From there, our teletherapy platform makes it easy to schedule your first appointment and begin receiving care as soon as tomorrow.

 More From Rula